galantelab/sandy/README.md

 	The options above are the most frequently used ones for the `genome` command, but many more can be found in the *Sandy's* documentation.

-3. The `transcriptome` command.
+3. The `transcriptome` command {#transcriptome}

-	Use it to generate simulated FASTAq files from a given FASTA file, according to an expression profile based on an expression matrix file.
+	Use it to generate simulated FASTAq files from a given FASTA file, according to an expression profile matrix file.
+	The `transcriptome` command sets these default options for a transcriptome sequencing simulation as well:
+	1. **Minus** strand;
+	2. The number of reads is directly passed;
+	3. The genes/transcripts are raffled following the expression matrix;

 	**USAGE:**
 	```bash